Ladder99/os/os-windows/README.md

-# Client setup for Lockheed
+# Ladder99 Windows setup

 ## Setup

-Right click on init.bat and select Run as Administrator - say OK to the following dialog.
+Right click on `init.bat` and select `Run as Administrator` - say OK to the following dialog.
 This will add various environment variables to the registry.

 ## Running Adapter